Emmanuelle in Soho

 Emmanuelle in Soho is a 1981 British sex film directed by David Hughes and produced by David Sullivan, and starring Angie Quick (under the name 'Mandy Miller'), Julie Lee and John M. East.
 Sullivan had originally intended Mary Millington to star in the film.

 Plot

-The film tells the story of half-Chinese Kate Benson (played by Lee) and her photographer husband Paul (Kevin Fraser) who share their Bayswater home with a nymphomaniac stripper, Emmanuelle (played by Quick).
-The two women attempt to find work in the sex industry in London's Soho district, and get mixed up with a sleazy, and unscrupulous theatrical agent, Bill Anderson (played by East).
+Half-Chinese Kate Benson (played by Lee) and her photographer husband Paul (Kevin Fraser) share their Bayswater home with a nymphomaniac stripper, Emmanuelle.
+The two women attempt to find work in the sex industry in London's Soho district, and get mixed up with a sleazy and unscrupulous theatrical agent, Bill Anderson.